dftbplus/skpar/docs/source/tutorials/tutorials.rst

 In this example we try to fit a 3-rd order polynomial to a few points extracted from such a polynomial.

-The setup of SKOPT consists of 4 items:
+The setup of SKPAR consists of 4 items:

     1. A list of objectives that steer the optimisation,
     2. A list of tasks necessary to evaluate the model,